datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 may.
 Launch the directory and the display service on sapphire (in separate terminals)::

-  sapphire$ ./directory --host sapphire
+  sapphire$ directory --host sapphire

   sapphire$ examples/printer //sapphire/display

 Next, launch the directory and the upper service on may (again, in separate terminals)::

-  may$ ./directory --host may
+  may$ directory --host may

   may$ examples/upper //may/upper //sapphire/display